 There are no general admission refunds due to inclement weather; however, the Garden reserves the right to close for safety during extreme weather conditions.
 If this occurs, the Garden will refund general admission fees to anyone already inside the Garden.
-Individual ticketed events have their own rain policies and those will be displayed on specific event pages.
+Ticketed special events have individual rain policies and will be displayed on each specific event page.
 Call 480 480.8188 for more information.

 Pets are not allowed in the Desert Botanical Garden, with the exception of approved Garden sponsored events.
 Service canines are not pets, as defined by Title II and III of the Americans with Disabilities Act (ACT).
 Download our Service Dogs Policy for more information.
 According to Arizona State Law, AZ ST 13-2910, it is a Class 1 Misdemeanor to endanger a pet by leaving it in a vehicle.

 The Garden encourages visitors to photograph or video tape the Garden for personal or educational purposes.
 Portrait shoots, such as family photography are permitted during the Garden’s general operating hours.
 No advance reservation is required.
 All members of the party, including the photographer and any assistants, must pay Garden admission fees.
 General admission fees must be paid despite the amount of time they will spend at the Garden.
 For groups of ten or more, please call 480 481.8104 for a discount.

 Amateur photographers and visual artists may not use their representations of the Garden for any public purpose or commercial activities unless approved by the office of the Executive Director.
 Any questions about the definition of “public purpose or commercial activities” should be directed to the Director of Marketing at 480 481.8101.

 Free Wi-Fi is available in five locations within the Desert Botanical Garden:

 - The Center for Desert Living Trail, and